 Dr. Wallace is a Clinical Associate Professor and has been a full-time graduate archival educator since 1997.
 For over two decades he has published and presented in a wide range of professional forums, examining: recordkeeping and accountability; archiving and the shaping of the present and the past; social justice impact of archives; freedom of information; government secrecy; Wikileaks; professional ethics; electronic records management; and graduate archival education.
 He is also: editor of a special double issue of Archival Science on “Archives and the Ethics of Memory Construction”; co-editor of Archives and the Public Good: Accountability and Records in Modern Society (2002), and served as the series technical editor for twelve volumes of the National Security Archive’s The Making of U.S. Policy series (1989-1992).
 He has consulted widely, including substantial associations with the South African History Archive’s Freedom of Information Programme, and Stories For Hope, an intergenerational storytelling NGO in Rwanda.
 He is currently a co-Principal Investigator to the “Community, Memory, and Ethical Access to Music from The Ark and the African Field” project and collaborating with colleagues in Canada and the United Kingdom on a research project on the “Social Justice Impact of Archives.”

 Local Panel: Rob Spinder, Dr. Christine Marin, Nancy Godoy

-Funding and in-kind donations generously provide by the Arizona Historical Records Advisory Board (AHRAB) and the Arizona Historical Society at Papago Park.
+Funding and in-kind donations generously provided by the Arizona Historical Records Advisory Board (AHRAB) and the Arizona Historical Society at Papago Park.